dsvensson/sparsnas-rs/README.md

     GDO2   -    GPIO (P1-22)
     GND    -    GND  (P1-25)

+## Raspberry Pi Setup

+Update to the latest kernel via `sudo rpi-update`, and add the following SPI settings to `/boot/config.txt`:

+    dtparam=spi=on
+    dtoverlay=spi0-hw-cs

+The overlay is needed to get `SPI_NO_CS` working.
+Without this it's not possible to perform multiple SPI transfers within the same *chip-select*.

 ## Cross compilation

 Compiling this on the Raspberry Pi is fairly painful.
 To get cross compilation going add